FASE: FPGA-Assisted Syscall Emulation for Rapid End-to-End Processor Performance Validation: Experiments and Evaluation

 \subsubsection{For BFS: Minimal Computation Time Amplifies the Fixed Overhead}

-BFS exhibits the smallest computational workload among all six benchmarks, with execution times only one-tenth to one-hundredth of those in other cases.
-Consequently, even though Figures \ref{fig-data-bc1htp}, \ref{fig-data-bc1sys}, \ref{fig-data-bfs1htp}, and \ref{fig-data-bfs1sys} show that BC and BFS have comparable system calls and HTP data volumes, and Figure \ref{fig-data-com-score} indicates similar absolute error magnitudes for BC and BFS, the error rate of BFS-4 is 16.8× that of BC-4 (calculated from the origin of user CPU time error).
-Considering that multi-threaded execution partially hides FASE’s remote system call latency, this ratio is consistent with the more than 20× difference in execution time between BC-4 and BFS-4.
+BFS has the smallest computational workload among the six benchmarks, with execution times only 1/10–1/100 of others.
+Although BC and BFS show comparable system call and HTP data volumes (Figures \ref{fig-data-bc1htp}, \ref{fig-data-bc1sys}, \ref{fig-data-bfs1htp}, \ref{fig-data-bfs1sys}) and similar absolute error magnitudes (Figure \ref{fig-data-com-score}), the user CPU time error rate of BFS-4 is 16.8× that of BC-4.
+Since multi-threading partially hides remote system call latency, this ratio consistent with the 20× difference in execution time between BC-4 and BFS-4.